jjeejj/awesome-mcp-scheme/README.md

 ### Database

 - [Redis](https://github.com/redis/mcp-redis) - The official Redis MCP Server is a natural language interface designed for agentic applications to manage and search data in Redis efficiently

+### Payment

+- [Stripe MCP](https://docs.stripe.com/mcp) - Let your AI agents interact with the Stripe API.
+Includes tools for managing customers, products, prices, invoices, payments and more.

 ## Configuration Guide